 Sarah Guaglianone

-The recycling of plastics is becoming increasingly important in Germany in order to reduce the environmental impact of plastic waste.
-Currently, around 50% of plastic waste is recycled, while the rest is utilised for energy recovery or sent to landfill.
+The recycling of plastics is becoming increasingly important in Germany as a means of reducing the environmental impact of plastic waste.
+Currently, around 50% of plastic waste is recycled, whilst the remainder is used for energy recovery or sent to landfill.

+To increase the recycling rate, the Packaging Act was introduced in 2019, which requires companies to make their packaging more environmentally friendly and to ensure it is disposed of properly.
 The use of recycled plastics is also becoming increasingly popular.
-The circular economy should be supported by optimum packaging design (design for recycling) in order to minimise the environmental impact and at the same time ensure optimum product packaging - ideally with the highest possible proportion of recyclate.
+The circular economy is to be supported by optimal packaging design (Design for Recycling) in order to minimise environmental impact whilst ensuring optimal product packaging – ideally with the highest possible proportion of recycled material.

-This closes the material cycle.
-Plastic recyclates exist in the form of granulate, flakes or powder and are regarded as secondary raw materials.
+Plastic recyclates are available in the form of granules, flakes or powder and are regarded as secondary raw materials.

 There are two main types of recyclates: